 14th November 2017

-Fishing bait producer Nash Tackle is benefitting from a 50% increase in productivity after upgrading to Rotech’s new RF Pouch dedicated pouch coder for late stage customisation of packs.
+Fishing bait producer Nash Tackle has seen a 50% increase in productivity after upgrading to Rotech’s new pouch coder for late stage customisation of packs.

-Essex-based Nash Tackle just about has the angling supplies market sewn up, keeping fishing tackle shops stocked with everything from bivvies and shelters to rods and reels.
-Baits are a major chunk of its business, with a portfolio that takes in hundreds of different boilies, pastes, stick mixes and pellets, formulated with patented performance ingredients and additives.
+Essex-based Nash Tackle keeps fishing tackle shops stocked with everything from bivvies and shelters, to rods and reels.
+Baits are a major chunk of its business, with hundreds of boilies, pastes, stick mixes and pellets available, all formulated with patented performance ingredients and additives.

-It is not just in the UK that Nash is held up by anglers as the market leader and innovator in carp bait products - Nashbait is exported to markets such as France, Germany, Poland and the Netherlands.
+It's not just in the UK that Nash is the market leader and innovator in carp bait products - Nashbait is exported to markets such as France, Germany, Poland and the Netherlands.

-It was the growth of its export business, and the corresponding need to produce ingredient declarations and product descriptions in foreign language versions, that first prompted Nash Tackle to purchase an offline coding system from Hertfordshire feeding and coding specialist Rotech in 2012.
+It was the growth of its export business, and the corresponding need to produce ingredient declarations and product descriptions in different languages, that first prompted Nash Tackle to purchase an offline coding system from Rotech in 2012.

-Prior to this, Nash had been using the same generic back-of-pack wording on its exported baits as it was using for the UK market.
-However, a crackdown by European labelling authorities meant this approach was no longer acceptable - fishing bait products had to carry a description and full list of ingredients in the relevant European language.
+Prior to this, Nash had been using the same text on its exported baits as it was using for the UK market.
+However, a crackdown by European labelling authorities meant this was no longer allowed - fish bait had to carry a description and full list of ingredients in the relevant language.

-At the time, the RF1 offline coding system with vacuum pouch feeder and thermal transfer printhead was the best solution for Nashbaits - it made it possible for the company to overprint pre-made pouches with over 3,000 slightly different versions of back-of-pack information and bar codes, on demand - satisfying regulators without compromising production efficiency.
+At the time, the RF1 vacuum pouch feeder and thermal transfer printhead was the best solution for Nashbaits - it made it possible for the company to overprint pre-made pouches with over 3,000 variations of back-of-pack information and bar codes, on demand - satisfying regulators without compromising production efficiency.

-During a visit to Nash Tackle, Rotech demonstrated its new RF Pouch system, and it was immediately apparent that this overprinter, with its increased speed capabilities and extended printing area, was ideal for equipping Nash Tackle to keep pace with this growth.
+During a visit to Nash Tackle, Rotech demonstrated the new system, and it was immediately apparent that this overprinter, with its increased speed capabilities and extended printing area, was ideal for Nash Tackle to keep pace with this growth.

-The RF Pouch is capable of coding up to 60 pouches per minute - 50% faster than its predecessor.
-Rotech has achieved this throughput improvement through design innovations including a shingling infeed and extended reservoir capacity.
+The pouch coding system is capable of coding up to 60 pouches per minute - 50% faster than its predecessor.
+Rotech has achieved this improvement through design innovations including a shingling infeed and extended reservoir capacity.

-The RF1 system supplied to Nash in 2012 used vacuum pick and place technology to pick a pouch from a stack, place it onto a conveyor for printing, and transfer the printed pouch neatly onto another stack for collection.
-The shingling conveyor makes the infeed of unmarked pouches more efficient, as it eliminates the time taken for a vacuum arm to dip down below the level of the conveyor, pick the pouch and lift it onto the coding conveyor.
-Pouches no longer have to be lifted from a stack below - they are presented at a level with the coding conveyor, so that all the vacuum arm has to do is lift each pouch, push it forward and release it onto the coding conveyor.
+The RF1 system supplied in 2012 used vacuum (pick and place) technology to pick a pouch from a stack, place it onto a conveyor for printing, and transfer the printed pouch onto another stack for collection.
+The shingling conveyor makes the infeed of unmarked pouches more efficient, as it eliminates the time taken for a vacuum arm to dip down to pick the pouch and lift it onto the coding conveyor.
+Pouches no longer have to be lifted from a stack below - they are presented level with the coding conveyor, so that all the vacuum arm has to do is lift each pouch, push it forward and release it onto the coding conveyor.

 The addition of a shingling step also allows an operator to keep the reservoir of unmarked pouches replenished whilst the machine is running, enabling continuous operation until a batch has been printed.